Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Weyl Group Invariants

 \subsection{Formal Geodesic Functions}

-The main objective of this section is to characterize the invariants of the birational Weyl group action.
-To this end, we first define formal geodesic functions as the entries of the unipotent upper-triangular matrix. \begin{defn} Each entry $\mathbb A_{ij}$ with $i < j$ is called a \textit{formal geodesic function}.
-In particular, each element $\mathbb A_{i,i+1}$ for $i \in \left\{1,\cdots,n-1\right\}$ is called a \textit{elementary formal geodesic function}. \end{defn}
+The main goal of this section is to characterize the Weyl group invariants of the birational Weyl group action.
+To this end, we first define formal geodesic functions as the entries of the matrix $\mathbb{A}\in\mathcal{A}_n$. \begin{defn} Each entry $\mathbb A_{ij}$ with $i < j$ is called a \textit{formal geodesic function}.
+In particular, each element $\mathbb A_{i,i+1}$ for $i \in \left\{1,\cdots,n-1\right\}$ is called an \textit{elementary formal geodesic function}. \end{defn}